barryclark/jekyll-now/_drafts/Implementing-ShouldProcess.md

 before attempting to change potentially sensitive system settings or overwriting large numbers of files.

+### Providing Nonsense or Incorrect Prompts

+I haven't seen this really done yet; most of the people who have explored far enough into writing a custom function know enough to avoid this almost instinctually.

 ## Properly Selecting Your ConfirmImpact Rating

 There are [four levels of impact](https://docs.microsoft.com/en-us/dotnet/api/system.management.automation.confirmimpact?view=powershellsdk-1.1.0):